gauriimane/Mirai-School-of-Technology/README.md

-# Assignments done for Mirai School of Technology
+# Assignments of Mirai School of Technology